 Further Classification of Stablecoins & CBDCs

-Stablecoins can be differentiated based on their foundation for stability.
+Stablecoins can be differentiated based on their foundation for stability as below.

 It is a stablecoin completely backed by collateral held in reserve.
 Bank-like entities hold the reserves for this type of stablecoin.
 Regular audits ensure there is no disparity between the amount stored in reserve and the stablecoins in circulation.